-Mark Chung Kwan Fan (he/him/his) currently serves as the Assistant Director for Engagement at the Spectrum Center at the University of Michigan-Ann Arbor.
+Mark Chung Kwan Fan (he/him) currently serves as the Assistant Director for Engagement at the Spectrum Center at the University of Michigan-Ann Arbor.
 His main responsibilities focus on events and partnerships, external/community relations, assessment, alumni relations and donor stewardship, and the Center's communications work.
-With a student-centered approach, he grounds his work with a racial and gender justice foci while centering the intersections of students' multiple complex identities and experiences.
+With a student-centered approach, he grounds his work with anti-racism, gender inclusion, social justice foci while centering the intersections of students' multiple complex identities and experiences.
+Prior to joining the University of Michigan, Mark worked residence life, honors college, and international student programming.
+He currently is involved with ACPA-Michigan and engages with the local community as a board member of the U-M APID/A Staff Association (in which he co-leads the anti-racism working group); Ann Arbor Street Art Fair, The Original; and the U-M Rogel Cancer Center Community Advisory Board.
+Mark has had previous leadership involvement with ACPA: College Student Educators International and the Consortium of Higher Education LGBT Resource Professionals.
 Born and raised in Mauritius, he refers to the State of Michigan as a second home.
 He obtained his bachelor's degrees in Spanish and French from Adrian College followed by a master's degree from Michigan State University in Student Affairs Administration.
-Go Green!
-Mark is a Taurus sun, world traveler, and an Asian food lover while being vegetarian for 344 days a year on a leap year.
-He currently is involved with ACPA-Michigan and engages with the local community as a member of the Board of Directors of the Ann Arbor Street Art Fair, The Original, and on the Community Advisory Board for the University of Michigan Rogel Cancer Center.
-Mark has had previous involvement with ACPA: College Student Educators International (Coalition for Sexuality and Gender Identities, Convention Planning Team, Commission for Global Dimensions of Student Development) and as a Region Representative for the Consortium of Higher Education LGBT Resource Professionals.
+Mark is a Taurus sun, a world traveler, and an Asian food lover.